mighdoll/sparkle/js-data-structures.md

    .error:String                  -- display this error message rather than data

 NamedSeries
-   .name:String              -- "dataSetName/column" strings that identify the data set & column on the server ?.label:String            -- label for the data series (column is used if .label is not specified)
+   .columnPath:String        -- "dataSetName/column" strings that identify the data set & column on the server ?.label:String            -- label for the data series (column is used if .label is not specified)

 AxisGroup     // descriptor for binding a SideAxis